mehulagg/gitlab/doc/integration/google_workspace_saml.md

 1. See [Initial OmniAuth Configuration](../integration/omniauth.md#initial-omniauth-configuration)
    for initial settings.

-1. To allow your users to use Google Workspace to sign up without having to manually create an account first, don't forget to add the following values to your
+1. To allow people to register for GitLab, through their Google accounts, add the following values to your configuration:
-   configuration:

    **For Omnibus GitLab installations**